dgarhdez/mbd-ml2/slides_markdown/math_for_ML.md

 The choice of our LR is very important:

 * If it's too small, it's gonna take forever to minimize (good performance, computationally expensive)
-* If it's too big it will jump around and might never find the minimum (poor performance, computationally cheap)
+* If it's too big it will jump around and might never find the minimum (poor performance, computationally expensive due to never converging)

 ![center width:550px](../img/lr.png)